spotfiresoftware/tibco-streaming-samples/web/springboot/springboot-eventflow/src/site/markdown/index.md

 In this sample, an integration test is defined in the **pom.xml** file.
 The test will:

 * Install/Start node A
-* Trigger the java integration test: it has web client which send a request to the **springboot-war/test** endpoint of Spring Boot WAR, and validates the response is **200_OK** with a message **Hello, TIBCO!**.
+* Trigger the java integration test: it has web client which sends a request to the **/springboot-war/test** endpoint of Spring Boot WAR, and validates the response is **200_OK** with a message **Hello, TIBCO!**.
 * Stop/Remove node A